-The receive shift register (RSFT) and the receive buffer (URBUF) double buffer the data being received.
+The receive shift register (RSFT) and the receive buffer (Un-RBUF) double buffer the data being received.
 The UART receiver continuously monitors the signal on the RXD pin for a low level to detect the beginning of a start bit.
 On sensing this low level, the UART waits for seven input clock cycles and samples again three times.
 If all three samples still indicate a valid low, then the receiver considers this to be a valid start bit, and the remaining bits in the character frame are each sampled three times, around the mid-bit position.
 For any bit following the start bit, the logic value is found by majority voting, i.e. the two samples with the same value define the value of the data bit.
-Figure 68 illustrates the process of start bit detection and bit sampling.

-Data bits are sensed by taking a majority vote of three samples latched near the midpoint of each baud (bit time).
-Normally, the position of the samples within the baud is determined automatically, but software can override the automatic selection by setting the USMD bit in the UMDSL2 register and programming the USPOS register.
+Figure 75 illustrates the process of start bit detection and bit sampling.
+Data bits are sensed by taking a majority vote of three sam- of the RSFT register are copied into the UnRBUF register ples latched near the midpoint of each baud (bit time).
+Nor- and the Receive Buffer Full bit (URBF) is set.
+The URBF bit mally, the position of the samples within the baud is is automatically cleared when software reads the character determined automatically, but software can override the au- from the URBUF register.
+The RSFT register is not software tomatic selection by setting the USMD bit in the UnMDSL2 accessible. register and programming the UnSPOS register.